A Complete Guide To Installing Allura Siding

 Paint and Caulking Recommendations

 Most influencers recommend not caulking but joints – for it is utterly impossible to keep the joint maintenance-free, and eventually, re-caulking is necessary.

 Arguably installers can apply both flashing and caulking to all butt joints.
 There may be an added level of future maintenance involved by doing so, but caulking butt joints also better protect siding edges.

-Always apply a 100% acrylic latex paint and never use an oil-based paint or stain.
+Always apply 100% acrylic latex paint, and never use oil-based paint or stain.
 Priming cut edges is also strongly recommended.